-Indeed, any stable $\mathsf{ARMA}(p,q)$, and consequently any stable $\mathsf{AR}(p)$, satisfies Assumption \ref{assumption_mix} since the autocorrelation function of any stable ARMA decays exponentially.
-Another clutter model of practical interest satisfying Assumption \ref{assumption_mix} is the Compound-Gaussian (CG) model (e.g., \cite{Sang,CG_ran,CG_conte_de_maio,Ollila_CG_data}).
-Indeed, recall that any CG-distributed random vector $\mb{c}$ admits a representation: \be \mb{c}=_d \sqrt{\tau}\mb{s} \ee for some real-valued positive random variable $\tau$, called \textit{texture}, independent of the, zero-mean, $N$-dimensional, circular, complex Gaussian random vector, called \textit{speckle}, $\mb{s} \sim \mathcal{CN}(\mb{0},\bs{\Gamma})$ where $\bs{\Gamma}$ is its scatter matrix.
-Under a condition on the structure of $\bs{\Gamma}$, it easily follows that the $N$ entries of $\mb{s}$ can be interpreted as $N$ random variables extracted from the circular, SOS $\mathsf{AR}(p)$ process $\{s_n: \forall n \}$, with $p<N$, such that: \be s_n = \sum\nolimits_{i=1}^{p}\bar{\rho}_i s_{n-i} + \epsilon_n, \quad n \in (-\infty,\infty) \ee where $\{\epsilon_n: \forall n\}$ are circular, i.i.d. complex normal random variables, i.e. $\epsilon_n \sim \mathcal{CN}(0,1)$, $\forall n$.
-The condition that has to be imposed on $\bs{\Gamma}$ is that its entries have to be set according to the autocorrelation function $r_S[m]$ of $\{s_n: \forall n \}$.
-Specifically, $[\bs{\Gamma}]_{i,j} = r_S[i-j]$, with $1\leq i,j \leq N$.
+Indeed, any (not necessary Gaussian) stable \textit{second-order stationary} (SOS) $\mathsf{ARMA}(p,q)$, and consequently any stable SOS $\mathsf{AR}(p)$ \cite{Pici_AR}, satisfies Assumption \ref{assumption_mix}, since the auto-correlation function of any stable SOS ARMA decays exponentially.
+The generality of the ARMA model is because it can approximate, for $p$ and $q$ sufficiently large, the second-order statistics of any complex discrete random processes having a \textit{continuous} Power Spectral Density (PSD) \cite[Ch.
+3]{Stoica_book}.
+Moreover, a non necessarily Gaussian $\mathsf{ARMA}(p,q)$ is able to model the \virg{spikiness} of heavy-tailed data as well.
+Another disturbance model of practical interest satisfying Assumption \ref{assumption_mix} is the Compound-Gaussian (CG) model \cite{CG_ran,Sang}.
+Indeed, recall that any CG-distributed random vector $\mb{c}$ admits a representation: \be \mb{c}=_d \sqrt{\tau}\mb{m} \ee for some real-valued positive random variable $\tau$, called \textit{texture}, independent of the zero-mean, $N$-dimensional, circular, complex Gaussian random vector, called \textit{speckle}, $\mb{m} \sim \mathcal{CN}(\mb{0},\bs{\Gamma})$, where $\bs{\Gamma}$ is its scatter matrix.
+Under a condition on the structure of $\bs{\Gamma}$, it easily follows that the $N$ entries of $\mb{m}$ can be interpreted as $N$ random variables extracted from a circular, Gaussian, SOS $\mathsf{ARMA}(p,q)$ process $\{m_n: \forall n \}$, with $p,q<N$.